TrellixVulnTeam/Project3_TF4S/README.md

 The home component is responsible for the display of all the information form various sources on the front end.
 It is visible from the url: http://ec2-13-59-24-7.us-east-2.compute.amazonaws.com:8000/

+## Home.component.ts:

+Responsible for retrieve requests to API for each media platform that data is gathered on API calls are made to App-service.service.ts

+### ngOnInIt
+On initialization, adds an even listener to the submit button so form submission is possible

+### getDataFromAPI(platform: string)
+Retrieves relevant data from the database with a specified media platform
+Param:
+platform: which source we wish to retrieve data from (i.e. Spotify, Youtube, Twitter)

+### getGraphsData()
+Returns graph data from database

+### getTwitterData()
+Returns Twitter data from database

+### getSpotifyData()
+Returns Spotify data from database

+### getLastUpdated()
+Gets the last updated data

+### checkIfTestingLocally()
+CHANGE THIS WHEN CHANGING ROUTING CONFIGURATION Returns a boolean responsible for checking if the build is testing on localHost or on AWS server returns true if using localHost and testing locally returns false if testing on AWS called in forum.component.ts and app-service.service.ts for correct routing based on choice

 # 3: Red Tide Dashboard Forum Component

 The home component is responsible for the display of all the forum posts on the front end.
-It is visible from the url: [http://ec2-13-59-24-7.us-east-2.compute.amazonaws.com:8000/forum]

 ## Forum.component.ts: